MTrop/AJAXBlaster/README.md

 This README's Documentation is totally incomplete.
 Sorry.

+Before a "v1.0" is set, the contents of this API is subject to change between commits.
+Use caution!

 ## Introduction

 AJAXBlaster is a reduced set, jQuery-like Ajax utility library for browser JavaScript.